-Thank you to Balsam Hill for sponsoring today’s post in the spirit of Mother’s Day.
+Thank you to Balsam Hill for collaborating on today’s spring front porch post in the spirit of Mother’s Day.
 As always, opinions are 100% my own.

 Until last week, I wasn’t sure if I was ever going to pull out my flip flops again.
 Winter had been hanging on ever so tightly, and the opportunity to do any outdoor spring decorating hadn’t presented itself.
 By this time last year, we had our patio furniture out of storage and I had picked up quite a few plants from our local garden centers.
 To say we’re a bit behind this year is an understatement!

 Fortunately, on Thursday, I was able to add a bit of spring to our front porch.

 To kick of this front porch refresh, I gave everything a good spring cleaning.
 It’s crazy how dirty everything gets over the winter, isn’t it?

 Two summers ago, while visiting my parents at their farm, my mom and I discovered this rustic bench in an old shed.
 I knew with some TLC it would be the perfect piece to add some color and character to our neutral front porch.
 I love decor items with a bit of history, and the fact that this piece came from my childhood farm is an added bonus.
 Thanks mom!